cami-rs/cami/README.md

 - adds a new feature `adopt-***` for the given crate, like `adopt-abcc` for crate `abcc`.
 - if migrated out (to the involved 3rd party crate, let's say, `abcc`) later, this temporarily needs two features each (defined in `cami`):
-  - `adopt-abcc` (during the first migration period only) and
+  - `adapt-abcc` (during the first migration period only) and
-  - `migrated-abcc` (during both the first and the second migration period)
+  - `migrate-abcc` (during both the first and the second migration period)

   (in addition to any extra features mentioned below).
 That limits the number of crates being supported in `cami` itself, or being migrated out, at any time, to be under 150.

-  And, if a crate doesn't get migrated completely (for example, if it becomes unmaintained), it keeps depending on `migrated-abcc` feature of `cami`.
+  And, if a crate doesn't get migrated completely (for example, if it becomes unmaintained), it keeps depending on
+  - both `adapt-abcc` and `migrate-abcc` features of `cami` (if it becomes unmaintained during the first migration period), or
+  - "just" `migrate-abcc` feature (if it becomes unmaintained during the second migration period).
   Such "occupied" features count against the limit of 300 features - possibly longterm.
-- if the related behavior (ordering and equality) varies depending on that crate's feature(s), then we'd need to add related features to `cami`, too - and those extra `cami` features would also count against the limit of 300,
+- if the related behavior (ordering and equality) varies depending on that crate's feature(s), then we'd need to add related features to `cami`, too, with names like `a And those extra `cami` features would also count against the limit of 300,
 - increases `cami`'s **minor** version, but if later migrated out (to that crate itself), it then increases `cami`'s **major** version.